tomjoht/learnapidoc/_includes/content/activities/clone_repo_locally.md

     Unpacking objects: 100% (9/9), done.
     ```

-    The folder Git creates in the above example is `weatherapi.wiki`.
+    The folder Git creates in the above example is called `weatherapi.wiki`.

     Cloning the wiki gives you a copy of the content on your local machine.
 Git is distributed version control software, so everyone has his or her own copy.
 When you clone the repo, you create a copy on your local machine; the version in the cloud on GitHub is referred to as "origin."
 Thus, you have two instances of the content.

     More than just copying the files, though, when you clone a repo, you initialize Git in the folder where you clone the repo.
 Initializing Git means Git will create an invisible Git folder in that directory, and Git can start tracking your edits to the files, providing version control.
 With Git initialized, you can run `pull` commands to get updates from the online repository (origin) pulled down to your local copy.
 You can also `commit` your changes and then `push` your changes back up to origin.

 5. Navigate to the directory where you cloned the repo (either using standard ways of browsing for files on your computer or via the terminal with `cd`) to see the files you downloaded.
-For example, type `cd weatherapi.wiki` and then `ls` to see the files.
+For example, type `cd weatherapi.wiki` and then `ls` (Mac) or `dir` (Windows) to see the files.

     {: .tip}
     You don't need to type the full directory name.
 Just start typing the first few letters and then press your **Tab** key to autocomplete the rest.